StdEnku/EnkuViewModelLocator.Wpf/README.md

 ## 2. App class inherits IDiApplication interface

-Make the App class modified above inherit the `EnkuViewModelLocator.Wpf.IDiApplication` interface and include in the ConfigureServices method a process to search for all ViewModels and register them in the DI container Please use the `ConfigureServices` method.
+Make the App class modified above inherit the `EnkuViewModelLocator.Wpf.IDiApplication` interface and include in the ConfigureServices method a process to search for all ViewModels and register them in the DI container Please use the `ConfigureServices` method.<br/>In the code below, the Services property, a member of IDiApplication, is already implemented, so there are no members to be added.

 ```c#
 // ellipsis usings